 This line of Citizen watches is more of a family than just one single product because the Citizen Eco-Drive refers to the movement inside a wide variety of items.
-That being said, it is reasonable to discuss them all at once, as Citizen crafts each product with an incredible level quality.
+That being said, it is reasonable to discuss them all at once, as Citizen crafts each product with an incredible level of quality.
 Below, I’ll review the various aspects of this Citizen collection and will share a few of my favorite models in it.

-While Swiss manufactures get the most praise in the watch industry, Japanese companies are a close second.
+While Swiss manufacturers get the most praise in the watch industry, Japanese companies are a close second.
 One of the best of them is Citizen, which began as a pocket watch producer in 1924.
-The brand really started to hit its stride in the 1970s due to their adoption of quartz technology and became an industry powerhouse.
+The brand really started to hit its stride in the 1970s due to its adoption of quartz technology and became an industry powerhouse.
 In the modern age, consumers see Citizen as an affordable manufacturer that gives you excellent value for your money.

 History of the Citizen Eco-Drive

 Citizen didn’t just master quartz in the 1970s, though.
 Instead, they also began working with solar-powered movements.
 This technology innovated the watch world because it created somewhat of a hybrid between conventional and new age machinery.
 On the one hand, these watches were battery-powered, making them incredibly cheap and accurate.
 On the other, you could go many years without changing that battery, making them behave a bit like an automatic watch.
-Citizen saw the fantastic opportunity that solar-powered quartz presented, and they went all in on the Eco-Drive.
+Citizen saw the fantastic opportunity that solar-powered quartz presented, and they went all-in on the Eco-Drive.
 They are now synonymous with solar.